 How to disable absolute Bluetooth volume on Android to resolve the audio issues while using a Bluetooth device.
 But, before you hit the solution directly.
 Let us discuss a bit about the absolute Bluetooth volume on Android.
 What is it and what is the significance of disabling absolute Bluetooth volume on Android.

 This article explains the steps to disable absolute Bluetooth volume on your Android to fix any sound-related issues while using Bluetooth headset, buds or Bluetooth speakers.

 What is Absolute Bluetooth

-Absolute Bluetooth volume plays an Vital role on your Android phone that allows you to control the Bluetooth speakers or headset’s volume using the phone’s volume controls.
-Vice versa it also allows Bluetooth-connected devices to control the phone’s volume via bluetooth.
+Absolute Bluetooth volume plays a Vital role on your Android phone that allows you to control the Bluetooth speakers or headset’s volume using the phone’s volume controls.
+Vice versa it also allows Bluetooth-connected devices to control the phone’s volume via Bluetooth.